liquidapps-io/docs/docs/liquidx/use-services.md

 The side chain name is the account on the EOS mainnet that has registered the chain.
 You may find what this contract is by asking a DSP, a BP, or the chain team itself.

-1 file must also be added to the `/liquidx/models/liquidx-mappings/` directory.
+2 files must be added.
+One to the `/liquidx/models/eosio-chains/` directory and one to the `/liquidx/models/liquidx-mappings/` directory.

-`sidechain_name.dappservices.json` - this maps the dappservices account on the mainnet to the dappservicex account name on the new chain
+`/liquidx/models/liquidx-mappings/sidechain_name.dappservices.json` - this maps the dappservices account on the mainnet to the dappservicex account name on the new chain

 - sidechain_name - EOS mainnet account that has registered the chain
 - mainnet_account - dappservices account on EOS mainnet